 3. Failing to provide suspicious traffic doesn’t mean the publisher is guilty of invalid click activity.
 What is your stance on it?

-5. Google has revenue share of 32% in Adsense for content and 49% in search.
+5. Google has a revenue share of 32% in AdSense for content and 49% in search.
 Google didn’t disclose revenue shares in other products.
-Will they return the revenue to the advertisers if a publisher found guilty?
+Will they return the revenue to the advertisers if a publisher is found guilty?
 If yes then it must provide evidence of doing it.

 1. Google’s support is worse for any publisher.
-They couldn’t be reached on phone or email.
+They couldn’t be reached by phone or email.
 The forum is not helpful.
-Google really care about their Adwords advertisers with whom they are generating revenue worth billions of dollars.
+Google really cares about their AdWords advertisers with whom they are generating revenue worth billions of dollars.

-2. If a publisher gets banned for any cause he can join Adwords in the next moment.
-Adwords representative calls you once you give your personal details.
+2. If a publisher gets banned for any because he can join AdWords in the next moment.
+AdWords representative calls you once you give your personal details.

-Despite knowing about Google’s monopoly greedy publishers still crave for Adsense.
-We need a strong alternative to Adsense in near future.
+Despite knowing about Google’s monopoly greedy publishers still crave AdSense.
+We need a strong alternative to AdSense in the near future.
 At least the innocent publishers could be saved.